pnp/sp-dev-fx-webparts/samples/react-spupsproperty-sync/README.md

 ## Minimal Path to Awesome

 - Clone this repository
+- From your command line, change your current directory to the directory containing this sample (`react-spupsproperty-sync`, located under `samples`)
 - in the command line run:
   - `npm install`
   - `gulp bundle --ship && gulp package-solution --ship`